Josh Allen Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 - He also tacked on 66 yards on six carries, averaging 11 yards per carry .

-- Allen has passed for 667 yards (222.3 per game) over his last three outings, while completing 58.3% of his passes (56-for-96) with seven touchdowns and three interceptions.
+- Over his last three games, Allen has put up 667 passing yards (222.3 per game) while connecting on 56 of 96 passes (58.3% completion percentage), with seven touchdowns and three interceptions.

-- He also has 210 rushing yards on 26 carries (plus two rushing touchdowns), averaging 70.0 yards per game on the ground.
+- He's also contributed in the ground game, with 210 rushing yards (70.0 ypg) on 26 carries with two rushing touchdowns.

 Allen's Buffalo Teammates